 When workers and management communicate well, they are more likely to collectively support a healthy work environment.
 Workers need to know their rights and responsibilities and have channels through which they can raise concerns.
 C&A is committed to helping our suppliers provide workers with safe and effective ways to raise concerns and grievances.
 During the last decade, our compliance hotlines have helped us identify issues that arise in our offices, stores or supply chain.
 We aim to support fairness and transparency in how we work with our employees, suppliers and their workers.

 Round tables on freedom of association in Cambodia

-Preventing unauthorised production
+Preventing undisclosed production

-How are we responding?
+How we´re responding?

 Clear expectations and serious consequences